 What Can You Do Better for Us Than Other Candidates?

-Most people want to be recognized for their our own unique value, not valued for how they compare to other people.
+Why is this question so hard to answer?
+Well, for starters, most people want to be recognized for their own unique value, not for how they compare to other people.
 If you feel this way, it can be challenging when an employer asks you to elaborate on what makes you better than other candidates vying for the job.